Volpezer0x/Volpezer0x/README.md

 The goal of this GitHub is to document my cybersecurity lab projects and learning process in a clear, practical way.

-I use it to track how I set up environments, generate telemetry, test detections, and analyze results — mainly so I can improve, but also so others can see how I approach problems and think through security scenarios.
+I use it to track how I set up environments, generate telemetry, test detections, and analyze results, mainly so I can improve, but also so others can see how I approach problems and think through security scenarios.

 ## Skills